 Envelope Missing in Notification Area

-Missing little things can be a big pain as well; like missing the new mail envelope in the Notification Area (also known as the System Tray).
-This guide explains when to expect an envelope and what to do if it does not show.
+New Unread Email buttonMissing little things can be a big pain as well; like missing the new mail envelope in the Notification Area (also known as the System Tray).

 When should the envelope show itself?

-The envelope will show for messages that are delivered to the default Inbox for each account.
+When? buttonThe envelope will show for messages that are delivered to the default Inbox for each account.
 When a message is caught by the Junk E-mail filter or moved by a rule, the envelope icon is not shown.
 The icon is also not shown for additional mailboxes which have been configured from a single Exchange account.

 Note:

-For manual send/receive actions and the first send/receive action after starting Outlook, the envelope icon is often not shown either.
+For manual Send/Receive actions and the first Send/Receive action after starting Outlook, the envelope icon is often not shown either.

 Tip!